 Activity data

 The relevant activity statistic for Tier 1 is the total mass of coal produced by underground mining and/or the total tonnage of coal produced by opencast mining.

+To estimate handling emissions from imported coal for tier 1 approach, relevant data from energy statistics on imported coal as total mass should be used.

 Tier 2 technology-specific approach